 Why do I need a print version of this book?

-There’s a great table of contents that clearly show you each walk.
-There’s a detailed index for looking up specific sites and a glossary to help you.
-There’s also a Nepali language section and a Newari language section – because the Newari are the people of Kathmandu who you will meet on these walks!
+There’s a great table of contents that clearly shows you each walk.
+There’s a detailed index for looking up specific sites and a glossary to help you know the most common sculptures.
+There’s also a Nepali language section and a first ever Newari language section – because the Newari are the people of Kathmandu who you will meet on these walks!
 It’s details like these that make this book a premium and premier paperback!

 As I wrote earlier my own maps are GPS based but just like my Nepal book there are color maps from Himalayan Map House included too.
 So you once again have duel maps.
 Again, no other book in the world has this system.

-Feedback to my Kathmandu Valley Heritage Walks book:
+Feedback on my Kathmandu Valley Heritage Walks book:

 “I’m buying this book for my son so he can finally learn about his city!”